1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

     CONFIGURE BACKUP OPTIMIZATION ON;
     CONFIGURE CONTROLFILE AUTOBACKUP ON;
     CONFIGURE CONTROLFILE AUTOBACKUP FORMAT FOR DEVICE TYPE DISK TO '\\backman01\RMANBackup\backups\cfgaudit\autobackup\%F';
-    CONFIGURE ARCHIVELOG DELETION POLICY TO APPLIED ON ALL STANDBY;
+    CONFIGURE ARCHIVELOG DELETION POLICY TO APPLIED ON ALL STANDBY BACKED UP 2 TIMES TO DISK;

 CFGRMN